 Symptoms and Causes of Accident-Induced Headaches

 Post-traumatic headaches are those that occur as a result of a distressing event, such as being involved in a serious car accident.
 Signs of these headaches may begin immediately, or symptoms may be delayed for hours or even days.
 Even a relatively low-impact collision may lead to a chronic, debilitating headache.
+Car accident lawyers assist in these cases.
 Common symptoms of a post-traumatic headache may include aching or dull head pain, pressure, and tenderness in the muscles in a victim’s scalp, neck, and shoulders.
 There are various types of headaches from car accidents, including:

 - Musculoskeletal headaches, which are the most common type, since they are often due to a whiplash injury.